 - ½ teaspoon pepper

-- Preheat oven to 350 degrees
+- Preheat oven to 425° Fahrenheit.

-- Place onto baking sheet.
-Repeat with remaining broccolini pieces.
+- Place broccolini onto a baking sheet.

-- Drizzle with olive oil and pepper.
+- Drizzle with olive oil and season with salt and pepper.